 Henry’s doctor had warned that he would have to be moved to a nursing home if he didn’t lose weight—an option he very much wanted to avoid.
 To help him slim down, Sashana urged him to skip his beloved sugared drinks and bread products—but with little success.
 “He insisted on eating whatever he wanted,” she recalls.

 That all changed this past summer, however, when Sashana took the new health coach training class that Partners in Care is offering to its HHAs.
-There, she learned the technique of motivational interviewing, in which the caregiver helps the patient set his or her own goals for better health, then collaborates on a plan to get there.
+There, she learned the technique of motivational interviewing, in which the caregiver helps the patient set their own goals for better health, then collaborates on a plan to get there.

 “I’d been asking Henry to do what I wanted,” Sashana explains.
 “My health coach training taught me that it’s all about reaching the patient’s own goals.
 Once we were both clear about Henry’s desire to remain living at home, I was able to remind him of what he needs to do to accomplish that.”